stablyio/zusd-ethereum/zusd-token/README.md

 ## Owner

-The Owner which acts as the administrator for the other smart contracts will be an existing battle-tested smart contract multisig wallet (possibly from Gnosis: https://github.com/Gnosis/MultiSigWallet)
+The Owner which acts as the administrator for the other smart contracts will be an existing battle-tested smart contract multisig wallet (such as the Gnosis multisig or Gnosis safe).

 The Owner will have at least 3 parties, the Admin, the Trust, and Stably.
 Any transactions taken by the owner will require at least 2 of 3 approval.
 The threshold may be increased if more participants are added.

 ## Proxy

 We use the proxy pattern to provide upgradeability for ZUSD.
-Our implementation is based on OpenZeppelin’s [AdminUpgradeabilityProxy.sol](https://github.com/OpenZeppelin/openzeppelin-sdk/blob/71c9ad77e0326db079e6a643eca8568ab316d4a9/packages/lib/contracts/upgradeability/AdminUpgradeabilityProxy.sol) implementation and uses the OpenZeppelin npm package ["@openzeppelin/upgrades": "^2.5.3"](https://www.npmjs.com/package/@openzeppelin/upgrades/v/2.5.3)
+Our implementation uses OpenZeppelin’s tooling and implementation.
+See ["The OpenZeppelin site"](https://docs.openzeppelin.com/openzeppelin/) for more information.
-**npm integrity checksum:**
-sha512-3tF3CCcfXb1OsCVjlv7v694pGdO+ssJddgDYI+K6AwUdAmxafaHSaftCFQ5BRmdpHKCxzAYrc2SSLHZpLpXl2g==

 ## Token Implementation